evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/self-sovereign-identities.md

 # Configuring an External Signer

 Per default, keys are stored a secure Azure vault and TRUST&TRACE has no access to it.
-If you want to use a external signing system, you can specify your owner signer URL.
+If you want to use an external signing system, you can specify your own signer URL.
 You can use the principal settings for this:

 ```js
 sendAndLogRequest({